mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

-So in case of a turbo request (that is link "about" is clicked), there is now full page reload but the partial <i>about</i> is rendered.
+So in case of a turbo request (that is link "about" is clicked), instead of a full page reload only the partial <i>about</i> is rendered.

-As we see from the developer cosole, the response of the turbo request does not contain the full HTML of the page, only the HTML fragment that will be inserted to the turboframe:
+As we see from the developer cosole, the response of the turbo request does not contain the full HTML of the page, only the HTML fragment that will be inserted to the turbo frame:

 ![image](../images/8-2.png)

-From the console we can also see, that the GET request caused by the link clicking within the frame has a special header that tells Rails controller to treat the request as a turbo request and not cause a full page reload:
+From the console we can also see, that the GET request caused by the link clicking within the frame has a special header _Turbo frame_ that tells Rails controller to treat the request as a turbo request and **not** cause a full page reload:

 ![image](../images/8-3.png)

-We are now using the index controller both for rendering the whole styles page and for the partial that renders the about information.
-Let us split rendering the partial to on own controller.
+We are now using the index controller function both for rendering the whole styles page and for the partial that renders the about information.
+Let us separate the partial rendering to on own controller function.
 The *routes.rb* extends as follows

 ```rb
 Rails.application.routes.draw do